 There are 21 public hofjes in Haarlem.
 If you have trouble finding one, look through the gate at Hofje van Oorschot or visit the one in the center of the Frans Hals Museum.
 While these two aren’t typical because they’re larger and easy to see, they give you an idea of what the others look like.

-Sample Dutch beer at De Jopenkerk
+Have a drink at De Jopenkerk

 In many parts of Europe, monks are known for their brewing expertise, ensuring that the Church and imbibing go hand-in-hand.
 While De Jopenkerk lacks the monks and religion, it’s got the church and the brew.